Chris Wood (rock musician): Personal life and health

 Wood and Jeanette Jacobs married in November 1972, at Kensington Register Office, when he was 28 and she was 22.
 His wife was unfaithful while he was on tour with Traffic, leading to increased drinking, and to the culmination of liver disease.
 Wood eventually cut down on drinking, but his medication caused further complications.
 Throughout his life, Wood had suffered from addiction to drugs and alcohol, which were initially attributed to a fear of flying.
 His wife Jeanette, from whom he had separated, died in 1982, at the age of 31, from the effects of a seizure.
 Wood was profoundly affected by her death.

 Death and legacy

-The death of two close friends, Free's Paul Kossoff and former bandmate Rebop Kwaku Baah, along with his former wife, laid very heavily on Wood.
+The death of two close friends, Free's Paul Kossoff and former bandmate Rebop Kwaku Baah, along with his former wife, weighed very heavily on Wood.
 In the summer of 1983, Wood suffered from pneumonia.
 On 12 July 1983, Wood died of liver disease at age 39, at Queen Elizabeth Hospital in Birmingham.